How does this medication work? What will it do for me?

 Allergic reactions: Gatifloxacin may cause a skin rash and other serious allergic reactions.
 If you notice a skin rash, skin blisters, skin itching, or hives, stop taking the medication and contact your doctor immediately.

 Contact lenses: Avoid wearing contact lenses while you have signs and symptoms of bacterial conjunctivitis.
+This medication also contains a preservative which may discolour soft contact lenses.

 Pregnancy: This medication should not be used during pregnancy unless the benefits outweigh the risks.
 If you become pregnant while taking this medication, contact your doctor immediately.